Soon we will have blossom, early bulbs and nesting birds, all welcome signs that spring has arrived.

 Prepare seedbeds for vegetables or flowers.
 If this is the year you plan to grow vegetables, fruit or flowers then NOW is the time to prepare the ground.
 You can either dig a bed to break up large clumps of earth or go down the no dig route and make a new bed with compost on top of a layer of cardboard.
 Add slow release organic fertilser and cover with a sheet of polythene or a cloche to keep further rain off the ground and help the soil warm up.

 Sow seeds under cover.
-In the greenhouse hardy annuals, salad, herbs and early vegetables can be started off in plastic modules.
-(Use the best quality plastic you can find… it will last for years) It’s a good idea to save some seed to sow direct next month too.
+In the greenhouse hardy annuals, hardy perennials, salad, herbs and early vegetables can be started off either in wooden seed trays or in plastic modules.
+(Use the best quality plastic you can find… then it will last for years) It’s a good idea to save some seed to sow direct next month too.
 Flower seeds to sow in March include perennials such as Aquilegia, Achillea and Eryngium plus Hardy Annual Cornflowers, Poppies and Eschscholzia (Californian Poppies)

 Feed your garden wildlife.
 The cold weather means that their natural food is in short supply so please carry on feeding your garden birds.
 They love seeds, peanuts, fat and kitchen scraps such as bread and cheese.
 If it’s frosty they will need fresh clean water every day too.